-New in version 4.0.5 is the possibility to use a Prolog source file directly as a Unix script-file.
-The same mechanism is useful to specify additional parameters for running a Prolog file on Windows.

-If the first letter of a Prolog file is #, the first line is treated as comment.3 To create a Prolog script, make the first line start like this:
+A Prolog source file can be used directly as a Unix program using the Unix #! magic start.
+The same mechanism is useful for specifying additional parameters for running a Prolog file on Windows.
+The Unix #! magic is allowed because if the first letter of a Prolog file is #, the first line is treated as comment.3 To create a Prolog script, make the first line start like this:

 '''

-#!/path/to/pl \(\langle options \rangle -s \)
+#!/path/to/swipl \( options \rangle -s

 '''